 A Twiggy Lamp Shade

 The best part about this DIY?
-You can recreate it for almost nothing, cost-wise.
-The toughest part about this project is gathering your twigs; according to this DIY-er, you’ll need 100 or more!
+You can recreate it for next-to-nothing.
+The toughest part about this project is gathering your twigs.
+According to this DIY-er, you’ll need 100 or more!

 Visit The Shabby Creek Cottage for full instructions on how to make this twiggy lamp shade.